Sirha421/awake.io/README.md

+Welcome to Get Off My Lawn!
+We hope to be a security extension for browsers to help prevent browser hijacking based on geolocation and OTP!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Sirha421/awake.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.